 Chrysaor was actually glad that the blow did not find its mark, for he had not restrained his strength in his anger, and his fist would have easily pulverized the skull of crocodile, never mind a person.
 He did not wish to make a bloody mess out of his attacker, despite its successful attempts at patronizing him, and he would be more careful to gauge the strength of his attacks from now on.

 The creature made a strange hissing noise and ran at its foe with large, clownish strides, this time opting for an uppercut with its right katar.
-Chrysaor, wielding the element of speed, used his lightning fast reflexes to intercept the weapon, quickly following up with the immense force he possessed as a Sentinel to shatter the blades of the katar by merely clenching his fist.
+Chrysaor, wielding the element of speed and now ready to fight for the first time in ten years, used his lightning fast reflexes to intercept the weapon, quickly following up with the immense force he possessed as a Sentinel to shatter the blades of the katar by merely clenching his fist.

 The creature that opposed him stumbled backwards in astonishment at Chrysaor's extraordinary strength, and the armored warrior took advantage of the moment to send his fist flying into the creature's face, sending it several feet backwards and easily fracturing its jaw.
 It would seem that Naegling would not even be necessary for this battle.

 Chrysaor's downed adversary squirmed on the ground for a few moments before staggering to its feet and holding the side of its head.
 Chrysaor made no advances on it during this time, as he had no desire to slay the thing, and instead gave it time to recover.